-The World Equestrian Games are taking place right now in Normandy, France.
+The 2014 World Equestrian Games took place in Normandy, France.
 The games have been held every four years since 1990.

-1. How many times have the World Equestrian Games been held?
+1. Between the first games and 2014, how many times have the World Equestrian Games been held?

 One of the many equestrian events included in the games is reining.